 There have been nine occasions on which a team has recorded a 1-2 finish at the Hungarian Grand Prix.
 The most recent was for Ferrari in 2017.
 Ferrari have had the most 1-2 finishes at the Hungaroring, with four.

-There are five previous winners of the Hungarian Grand Prix on the 2020 grid.
+There are five previous winners of the Hungarian Grand Prix on the current grid.
 Lewis Hamilton has the most wins, with eight, while Sebastian Vettel has won here twice.
-Kimi Raikkonen, Fernando Alonso and Daniel Ricciardo have each won here once.
+Fernando Alonso, Daniel Ricciardo and Esteban Ocon have each won here once.

 The longest streak of different winners at the Hungaroring came between 2002 and 2008, when there were no repeat winners for seven seasons.

-The Hungarian Grand Prix has been won by less than five seconds on twelve occasions, and has been won by less than ten seconds eighteen times.
+The Hungarian Grand Prix has been won by less than five seconds on thirteen occasions, and has been won by less than ten seconds eighteen times.